 I was recently dropping off some client donations at the West Portal Goodwill Boutique and was struck by how absolutely adorable it was!
 With a nicely designed interior, great displays and a beautiful selection of clothing if felt much nicer than your standard Goodwill.
 If you're in the neighborhood, I encourage you to take a look!

 61 W Portal Avenue

 San Francisco, CA 94127

-Getting organized and staying that way is possible, even though it seems impossible at times.
-When your pantry is a jumbled mess, finding what you need to cook something can take just as long as cooking it.
-Save yourself the kitchen organizing headache!
-Let's talk about some simple ways to keep even the tiniest pantry easily accessible and clutter-free with these clever tips and space-saving products.
+Getting organized and staying that way is possible, even though it doesn't always seem that way.
+When your pantry is a jumbled mess, finding what you need can take just as long as cooking it.
+Straightening up your pantry can save you from a kitchen organizing headache!
+Keep even the tiniest pantry easily accessible and clutter-free with these below tips and space-saving ideas.

 Today I was helping a client purge some cookbooks and we came upon this gem!
 It comes from the 1961 edition of The Complete Book of Entertaining by Nata Lee (now residing at Goodwill).
 In the section on invitations, there is a whole paragraph devoted to sending invitations by telegraph!

 I also love the paragraph above that advises when calling people with details about a party to "not leave a message about the party with a servant" because of their unreliability.
 Not a problem in our household!
 If you feel that your cookbook library is not complete without the Complete Book of Entertaining, of course, it's available on Amazon!

 Recycle Where? is a great tool for helping Bay Area residents determine how to donate, recycle, or responsibly dispose of unwanted items.
 Simply type the name of the item you are looking to donate into the search bar and up pops a list of organizations that can accept the item.
 Easy!
 The website is a collaboration between the city of San Francisco, Alameda County, Contra Costa County, and the city of Palo Alto.